 Answer: Only one entry per contestant is allowed.

-Answer: It should have a chapter plan, synopsis and two-three chapters (if the entry has chapters) within a maximum word limit of 5000 words.
+Answer: It should have a chapter plan, synopsis and two-three sample chapters with 10,000 as maximum word limit as per the following format:

-Answer: Maximum word limit of 5000 should be adhered to.
+Answer: Maximum word limit of 10,000 words should be adhered to.

-Answer: No. Kindly mention in 100-150 words gist of your entry in either English or Hindi.
+Answer: No. Kindly attach 200 words gist of your entry in either English or Hindi.

 Answer: No minimum age has been prescribed.

-Answer: On the inclusion of information from an external source in a non-fiction manuscript, the source needs to be mentioned as footnotes/endnotes or in a consolidated ‘Works Cited’ section if required.
+Answer: If information from an external source in a non-fiction manuscript has been included, the source needs to be mentioned as footnotes/endnotes or in a consolidated ‘Works Cited’ section, if required.

-Answer: Yes, it can be submitted in Unicode.
+Answer: Yes, it can be sent in Unicode.

-Are simultaneous submissions allowed/can I submit a story that has been submitted to another competition/journal/magazine etc.?
+Q-22: Are simultaneous submissions allowed/can I send a proposal that has been submitted to another competition/journal/magazine etc?